 Our Verdict

 Xero Payroll is the best payroll option for businesses already using Xero for accounting.
-The seamless integration eliminates double data entry, the per-employee pricing is competitive, and the Xero Me app gives employees self-service access to payslips and leave management.
+The integration removes double data entry.
+Per-employee pricing is competitive, and the Xero Me app gives employees self-service access to payslips and leave.

 However, it is not the right choice for everyone.
 If you do not use Xero accounting, the mandatory subscription (from £16/month) makes standalone alternatives like Sage Payroll or Moneysoft more cost-effective.
-The 200-employee cap and lack of CIS (without an extra add-on) also limit its suitability for larger or construction-focused businesses.
+Its focus on smaller teams, and the lack of built-in CIS (without an extra add-on), also limit its suitability for larger or construction-focused businesses needing dedicated CIS payroll.

 For a full comparison of UK payroll options, see our best payroll software roundup, our cheap payroll software guide, or our payroll costs breakdown.